Reverse Shoulder Arthroplasty

 Introduction

 Reverse total shoulder arthroplasty (RTSA) is increasingly gaining popularity worldwide in treating various traumatic and degenerative glenohumeral diseases and irreparable rotator cuff arthropathies (see Image.
 Reverse Total Shoulder Arthroplasty).
 The number of performed RTSA in the United States of America has increased from 22,835 in 2011 to 62,705 in 2017.[1]
 RTSA was first described by Beddow and Alloy in 1970.
 However, they did not publish their surgical outcomes.[2]
-In 1987, Grammont et al. reported the first 8 cases of rotator cuff arthropathy treated by an RTSA prototype called the “Trompette” (Medinov).[3]
+In 1987, Grammont et al reported the first 8 cases of rotator cuff arthropathy treated by an RTSA prototype called the “Trompette” (Medinov).[3]
+RTSA was introduced in the United States of America in 1998 after being used in Europe for several years.[4]
+The RTSA is a semi-constrained prosthesis with components different from the anatomical total shoulder arthroplasty prosthesis.
+The anatomical shoulder arthroplasty consists of a concave glenoid socket and proximal humeral ball prosthesis (see Image.
+Anatomical Shoulder Arthroplasty).
+In the reverse shoulder arthroplasty, the anatomy is reversed to a glenoid ball (glenosphere) and concave proximal humerus component.[5]

 Anatomy and Physiology

 Understanding the shoulder joint anatomy and biomechanics is essential for selecting the suitable prosthesis for shoulder arthroplasty and successful outcomes.
-The Shoulder joint complex includes four combined articulations: the acromioclavicular joint, the glenohumeral joint (GH), the sternoclavicular joint, and the scapulothoracic joint.
+The Shoulder joint complex includes 4 combined articulations: the acromioclavicular joint, the glenohumeral joint (GH), the sternoclavicular joint, and the scapulothoracic joint.

 The Glenohumeral (GH) Joint